Comparing ATI Physical Therapy (NYSE:ATIP) & CareMax (NASDAQ:CMAX)

-ATI Physical Therapy (NYSE:ATIP – Get Rating) and CareMax (NASDAQ:CMAX – Get Rating) are both small-cap medical companies, but which is the superior business?
-We will compare the two businesses based on the strength of their analyst recommendations, valuation, institutional ownership, risk, profitability, dividends and earnings.
+ATI Physical Therapy (NYSE:ATIP – Get Rating) and CareMax (NASDAQ:CMAX – Get Rating) are both small-cap medical companies, but which is the better investment?
+We will compare the two businesses based on the strength of their risk, valuation, institutional ownership, analyst recommendations, earnings, profitability and dividends.

-This is a breakdown of current ratings and price targets for ATI Physical Therapy and CareMax, as provided by MarketBeat.com.
+This is a summary of recent ratings and price targets for ATI Physical Therapy and CareMax, as provided by MarketBeat.

 |Sell Ratings